SpolyCode/CashFlowr/README.md

 ## Test Webhook Notification

-This is a test commit to verify the Discord webhook integration.
+This is a test commit to verify the Discord webhook integration with detailed embeds.

+## Recent Changes

+- Updated Discord notification system to use detailed embeds
+- Added links to changed files in notifications